Skip to main content

 When to pick which

-Playwright MCP is the right call if you have an existing Playwright codebase you want to keep, your suite is small and stable, you have a hard requirement for OSS with no SaaS, and your agent surface is VSCode or Claude Code only.
-Momentic is the right call if coding agents are part of your authoring flow at scale, you need generated tests to replay deterministically without re-prompting, your product churns frequently enough that hard-coded waits and text assertions break on a weekly basis, and you expect AI-native primitives + auto-heal + recovery + a managed dashboard out of the box.
+Playwright MCP is the right call if you have an existing Playwright codebase you want to keep, your test suite is small and stable, you have a hard requirement for OSS with no SaaS, and your agent surface is VSCode or Claude Code only.
+Momentic is the right call if coding agents are part of your authoring flow at scale, you need generated tests to replay deterministically without re-prompting, your product churns frequently enough that hard-coded waits and text assertions break on a weekly basis, and you expect AI-native primitives + auto-heal + recovery + a managed dashboard built in.
+For the build-it-yourself version of this decision, see Build vs. buy.